jensstein/oandbackup/FAQ.md

 | OS-/Rom integrated | no (dedicated app) | yes |
 | Choose backup location possibility? | yes | yes |

-### What is the difference to the famous Titanium Backup?
+## What is the difference to the famous Titanium Backup?

 Users tend to compare NB and Titanium Backup (TB).
 There are a lot of comments in the chat.

 Feel free to share your thoughts and edit this FAQ (e.g. the table below) to provide more details for this comparison.

 The main points to are mention:

-* TB did not get an update for some years now (since November 2019 - https://play.google.com/store/apps/details?id=com.keramidas.TitaniumBackup )
+* TB did not get an update for some years now (since [November 2019](https://play.google.com/store/apps/details?id=com.keramidas.TitaniumBackup))
 * TB does not use [SAF](#why-is-nb-so-slow) and so is probably faster as long as google does not improve it)
 * TB is not Open-Source.

-All the TB features are listed here: https://www.titaniumtrack.com/titanium-backup.html <br/>
+All the TB features are listed [here](https://www.titaniumtrack.com/titanium-backup.html)

 Here is a quick status overview, what NB is capable of - to be edited.
 <details><summary>Click here to show the comparison table ...</summary>